amcneil36/amcneil36.github.io/blogs/when-should-a-component-team-be-used.md

 #### Security
 Components that deal with security would be components that would be hard for any developer in an organization to jump in and work with.
 This is because a developer would need to spend a lot of time learning about security before being able to make these code changes.

+#### Weird/Uncommon technologies
+When teams within an organization use similar technologies for their components, it is easier for any team to make a code change in any component.
+If a component uses a different technology, especially if this technology is not well documented or known, this would add a bit of an overhead to other teams needing to make code changes in the component.

 #### Legacy Code
-Legacy code generally has a large overhead of learning and are very fragile to changes which makes legacy code decent candidates for a component team.
+Legacy code generally has a large overhead of learning and is very fragile to changes.
+We should try to keep our code modernized to where a component team is not needed but if that is not feasible, then a component team is something to look into.

-#### Weird/Uncommon technology
-When teams within an organization use similar technologies for their components, it is easier to be in a scenario in which any team could make code changes in another team's components.
-If a team uses a different technology, especially if this technology is not well documented or known, this would add a bit of an overhead to having other teams making the code change in the component.

 #### Overly complicated data model
 We should try to make our data model as simple as possible to where we don't need to make a component team that works with the data model.
 But if we cannot keep our data model simple, then there will be a bit of an overhead for other teams needing to make code changes to the component.
-So this is another scenario in which a component team may make sense.
+So this is a scenario in which a component team may make sense as a last resort.

 ### Does the re-usability and number of consumers of a component affect whether or not we should have a component team?
-It is commonly believed that the more re-usable and widely used a component is predicted to be, the more it makes sense to have a component team in charge of the component.
+It is commonly believed that the more re-usable and widely used a component is predicted to be, the more it makes sense to form a component team around that component.
 I would agree that these factors increase the likelihood that a component team makes sense.
 But I don't think that these factors play as big of a role as most people might think.
 The difficulty of making code changes in a component would play a much more significant role than these factors in determining whether a component team makes sense.
-Even if a lot of teams need code changes made in a component, they probably wouldn't want the overhead of cross team dependencies and work sitting in queue if they could make the code changes themselves in just a few additional man hours than what the component team would need.
+Even if a lot of teams need code changes made in a component, they probably wouldn't want the overhead of cross team dependencies and work sitting in queue if they could make the code changes themselves in just a few additional man hours than what it would take in a component team setup.

 ## Additional Resources
 * [SAFe Features and Components](https://www.scaledagileframework.com/features-and-components/)